pcouy/pcouy.github.io/_posts/2023-03-11-turning-rpi-into-external-monitor-driver.md

 pi@raspberrypi:~ $ ffplay -autoexit -flags low_delay -framedrop -strict experimental -vf setpts=0 -tcp_nodelay 1 "tcp://10.0.0.0:1234\?listen"
 {% endhighlight %}

-Most of these optimizations came from [this stackoverflow post about minimizing delay in a live stream](https://stackoverflow.com/questions/16658873/how-to-minimize-the-delay-in-a-live-streaming-with-ffmpeg).
+Most of these optimizations came from [this StackOverflow post about minimizing delay in a live stream](https://stackoverflow.com/questions/16658873/how-to-minimize-the-delay-in-a-live-streaming-with-ffmpeg).
 Let's detail the meaning of the options I used :

 - `-autoexit` makes `ffplay` exit when the stream ends
 - [`-flags low_delay`](https://ffmpeg.org/ffplay-all.html#Codec-Options) seemed like an obvious choice, even if the documentation is not clear about what it does